-The procedures of recruitment and hiring are undergoing a digital transformation that is being driven by AI chatbots.
+The procedures of remote recruitment and hiring are undergoing a digital transformation that is being driven by AI chatbots.
 They are intended to provide answers to frequently asked questions (FAQs), send automatic reminders, and inform newly hired employees about future training sessions.

 Using a bot rather than a person for recruit onboarding makes it simpler for new employees to ask standard inquiries and finish the process at their speed.
 This saves time and money and improves the whole experience of working for the company.